pixpilot/scaffoldfy/docs/TRANSFORMERS.md

 Transformers are applied to:

 - **Prompts**: Transform user input before storing in variables
-- **Variables**: Transform computed values before using in templates
+- **Variables**: Transform computed values before using in configurations
-- **Global Transformers**: Define custom transformers for reuse across your template
+- **Global Transformers**: Define custom transformers for reuse across your configuration

 ### Key Features